Categories

 P100D Ludicrous (Motor Trend)2.3 SecN/A3.3 Sec

-A measly 0.1 second defines the difference of 0-60 mph of the base models of both cars and that is surely ignore-able.
-The only difference that really means something is with the P100D but we can buy four Model 3s in the price of one P100D and in a day-to-day life we are not street racing.
+A measly 0.1 second defines the difference of 0-60 mph of the base models of both cars and that is surely ignorable.
+The only difference that really means something is with the P100D but we can buy four Model 3s for the price of one P100D and in day-to-day life we are not street racing.

-Let’s look at the ‘Range’ comparison of both the electric cars.
+Let’s look at the ‘Range’ comparison of both electric cars.

 Range (EPA)